cyberbotics/webots-doc/guide/programming.md

 There are different techniques depending on what you want to draw:

+1. If you just want to add some 2d text, you can do this by using the function: `wb_supervisor_set_label()`.
+This will allow you to put 2d overlay text in front of the 3d simulation.
+Please lookup for the `Supervisor` node in the `Reference Manual`.
+2. If you want to add a small sub-window in front of the 3d graphics, you should consider using the `Display` node.
+This will allow you to do 2d vector graphics and text.
+This is also useful for example to display processed camera images.
+Please lookup for the `Display` node in the `Reference Manual`.
+3. If you want add 3d graphics to the main window, this can be done by using a *physics plugin* (Webots PRO required).
+See how to add a physics plugin in the previous FAQ question, just above.
+After you have added the physics plugin you will have to implement the `webots_physics_draw` function.
+The implementation must be based on the OpenGL API, hence some OpenGL knowledge will be useful.
+You will find an sample implementation in the `Reference Manual` in the chapter about the Physics Plugin.

 ### What does this mean: "The time step used by controller {...} is not a multiple of WorldInfo.basicTimeStep!"?

 Webots allows to specify the *control step* and the *simulation step*